adhang/adhang.github.io/pages/project-lendingclub-loan-credit-risk.md

 This is my internship project as a data scientist at [id/x partners](https://idxpartners.com/)
 <br><br>

-In this project, I designed a predictive model to determine the probability that loan borrowers will have a good or bad (risky) loan status at a lending company and achieve an **accuracy score of 98%**.
+In this project, I designed a predictive model to determine the probability of a borrower's default risk in a lending company and achieved a **98% accuracy score**.
 <br><br>

-Note: This project is still on-going, will update later.

 ## Project Notebooks